-Born in Boyle Heights, Guisados now has four locations in LA, including their Echo Park taqueria.
+Born in Boyle Heights, Guisados now has seven locations in L.A., including their Echo Park taqueria.
 Here, handmade tortillas are made to-order and filled with signature braised meats.
 Snag a table on the outdoor patio or inside if it’s chilly, and dig into the mouthwatering tacos—we like the moist tinga de pollo, rich and juicy mole poblano and flavorful cochinita pibil topped with spicy red onions.
 Wash it all down with refreshingly tart jamaica aqua fresca or creamy, spiced horchata.
 Can’t decide what to order?
 The six-taco sampler offers two-bite tastes, while spice fanatics can’t miss the chiles toreados.

 Sure, this streamlined Japanese-inspired café probably seems like The House That Instagram Built, but the truth is, it offers much more than its so-photogenic egg salad sandwich.
 It even offers two speeds: dine-in at a 10-seat counter, or to-go from a walk-up window situated right along Sunset Boulevard.
 Either option you pick, you’ll be greeted with the same mouthwatering menu of katsu sandwiches on milk bread, plus seasonal sides, and some of the city’s best croissants and canelés—all best enjoyed with imported Japanese teas and innovative espresso concoctions.